 Many areas have unique entrance requirements.
 Carefully review the requirements for your intended area of study.

 Studying at CSUF is very affordable, and we offer a robust set of financial aid options for U.S. citizens, including grants, scholarships, and loans.
 Make sure that you complete the FAFSA , preferably by February, to have access to the widest array of financial aid options.
 If you are not a U.S. citizen, the graduate adviser, artist diploma adviser, and other music faculty can provide information about relevant options, including Optional Practical Training (OPT) and Curricular Practical Training (CPT).
 If you have questions about what scholarships or other financial assistance may be offered specifically through the School of Music, contact the division coordinator for your area of study.

 If you intend to audition during the main February audition period to begin classes the next fall semester, you should submit your online university application and other required materials by the end of January to ensure the most complete consideration.
 If no deadline is listed for your intended area of study, applicants may be considered on a rolling basis.
-However, in such cases, online university applications must be submitted at Cal State Apply by the beginning of May for Fall admission and by October for Spring admission.
+However, in such cases, online university applications must be submitted at Cal State Apply by the beginning of July for Fall admission and by the beginning of December for Spring admission.
 If you have missed this deadline, please contact the Graduate Program adviser or Artist Diploma adviser listed above to learn about other options for beginning your graduate study at CSUF soon.